brainupgrade-in/kubernetes/jenkins/readme.md

 Run the docker-test job and you would see that a pod will be launched by Jenkins master to run the docker-test build job and the pod will be terminated immediately build completes.

 ![Build Pod Running](./pictures/build-pod-running.png)

+Once build job completes, then build pod is terminated

 ![Build Pod getting terminated after build completion](./pictures/build-pod-success.png)